Listen to Pa Salieu and Aitch's new collaborative single, 'Bad'

 Further information about Salieu’s first full-length has not yet been revealed.
 Aitch is also yet to release his debut LP.
 He revealed to NME during a Big Read cover story in June that it would be “100,000 per cent a proper Manchester album”.

-Pa Salieu performed a secret set at Reading Festival 2021, while Aitch took to the dual event’s Main Stage.
+Pa Salieu performed a secret set at Reading Festival 2021 in August, while Aitch took to the dual event’s Main Stage.